 Arts and Crafts (1860 to 1910)

 Inspiration was taken from nature and a nostalgic yearning for a bygone era, including the romantic stories and legends of the medieval period.
 There was a return to using local products and materials to create traditional styles of buildings.
-One of the most famous gardens to embrace the Arts and Crafts movement was Hidcote Garden in Gloucestershire.
-Gertrude Jekyll and the architect Edwin Lutyens created many gardens that typified the style.
+One of the most famous crafts gardens movement was Hidcote Garden in Gloucestershire.
+Gertrude Jekyll and the architect Edwin Lutyens created many Edwardian gardens.

 Gertrude Jekyll (1843 to 1932)